axa-ch-webhub-cloud/pattern-library/src/components/20-molecules/datepicker/README.md

 The custom events `axa-change` and `change` are fired on &lt;axa-datepickr&gt; itself whenever `onDateChange` fires (see above).
 Their `event.detail` value is the `value` property for `axa-change` (a string), and a `{value, date, name}` object for `change`.

+Both events do _not_ bubble up through the DOM.

 The intended usage is for native applications using the datepicker in conjunction with e.g. inline event listeners.

 This functionality is not available in controlled-component mode.